deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

 .. function:: AddDHint(x1,y1,x2,y2,unit.x,unit.y)

    Adds a diagonal hint.
-A diagonal hint requires two points on oposite sides of the stem and a unit vector in the direction of the stem.
+A diagonal hint requires two points on opposite sides of the stem and a unit vector in the direction of the stem.

 .. function:: AddExtrema([all])